bdlucas1/diff3d/README.md

-In this example most of the lens clamp is unchanged and is displayed in gray, while the differing parts are displayed in red for one file and green for the other file: in the red file the diameter was smaller, while in the green file the base was longer, and the threaded hole has been moved.
+In this example most of the lens clamp is unchanged and is displayed in gray, while the differing parts are displayed in red for one file and green for the other file: in the red file the diameter is smaller, while in the green file the base is longer, and the threaded hole has moved.

 ### Quick start